maryefern/type-theme/_posts/2015-12-16-convert-kit.md

 <img src="/img/convertkit1.png">

 <h2>3.
-Creating & Sending Autoresponders Gives You the Heebie-Jeebies</h2>
+Creating & Sending Autoresponders is Giving You the Heebie-Jeebies</h2>

 <p>What if you wanted to send a general welcome series to all your subscribers, but you also want to send a specific autoresponder to each person, depending on where they opted in?</p>